 - Identifiers for related media bearers (if applicable).

-NOTE: These logs are required to support disceet monitoring or audit of user media.
+NOTE: These logs are required to support discreet monitoring or replay of user media.

 10.1.2.4 Protection of user event logs

 User event logs need to be protected as they contain information that impacts the user's privacy.
-User event logs shall be encrypted and integrity protected while stored.
-Access to user event logs shall only be granted to authorised users and such access shall be logged.
+It is up to a user organization how the User event logs shall be encrypted and integrity protected while stored.
+The user organization is also responsible for granting access to user event logs.
+This access shall only be granted to authorised users and such access shall be logged.

-10.2 Audit and Discreet Monitoring of Service Media
+10.2 Replay and Discreet Monitoring of Service Media

 10.2.1 Overview

 Disceet Monitoring is access to service media at a network element within the MC Domain.
 Where Discreet Monitoring is used to access to user voice communications, it is known as Discreet Listening.
 Discreet Monitoring includes access to voice, video and data communications.
-For the purposes of this document, discreet monitoring and audit are equivalent processes.
 For discreet monitoring the access to media is in real-time.
-For audit, the access to media is at some point after the recording.
+For replay service, the access to media is at some point after the recording.

-Disceet Monitoring and Audit are required functions of a public-safety network.
+Discreet Monitoring and Replay services are required functions of a public-safety network.
 For non-public safety services, these functions shall not be implemented in the network without explicit consent from all users of the MC system.

 10.2.2 Collection of service media

 User media is collected from the media paths within the MC Domain.
 It is expected that the encrypted media required to be collected (MCPTT, MCData, MCVideo or MC Location) shall be routed from the appropriate MC Service Server to the MC Recording server.
+In the case of MCData, user media can also be collected in a signalling plane.

 Where SDS messages are routed within a signalling path, media will need to be extracted from within MCData signalling paths by the MCData Server.
 It is expected that the encrypted media routed over the signalling path shall be routed from the MCData Server to the MC Recording server.